How to photograph jewelry for e-commerce?

 - One photo of the item on a mannequin or model, always a good idea because it helps potential customers imagine the item in context.

-In conclusion, try to go for simple, effective images, using the same number of images and the same positioning for each item within a range so that you create a clear, uniform, intuitive display.
+In conclusion when you ask how to photograph jewelry, try to go for simple, effective images, using the same number of images and the same positioning for each item within a range so that you create a clear, uniform, intuitive display.

 Once you’ve resolved these issues, you can move on to shooting photos of your jewelry.